MitchellTesla/Ethereum_2.0/README.md

 ![Demo](https://user-images.githubusercontent.com/44038056/48001064-5d377d00-e0ff-11e8-994f-36d165f9124e.gif)

 ###  Notice:
-(xWIP) This repository is an experimental build under construction for ETH2.0, which is a mass collab of tools, source codes, and dependancies.** which sometimes updates frequently* It will have bugs and issues during construction, as workflows are manually built, tested, and developed.
+(xWIP) This repository is an experimental build which is a mass collab of tools, source codes, and dependancies under construction for ETH2.0.** Repo can update frequently* It will have bugs and issues during it's construction as workflows are manually built, tested, and developed.
 We recommend utilizing the original source codes, repositories, and branches if you want to fork or clone instead of this repo.

 # Ratatool
 ========